ISE-FIZKarlsruhe/bikidata/README.md

    <http://www.wikidata.org/entity/Q53592>
 ```

-Or the example from Harald, to find similar items to the above book:
+Or the request from [Q30078997](https://www.wikidata.org/wiki/Q30078997), to find similar items to the above book:

 ```SQL
 WITH Q53592_po AS (SELECT p,o FROM 'xa?.parquet' WHERE s = 12746726515823639617)